pedrofornaza/Kiev-Rest/README.md

-Kiev-Rest
+Kiev-Router
 ==============

 Description
 -----------

-A PHP thin library to handle requests based REST principles.
+A PHP thin library to handle requests.

 ### Status: on development